vivekgautam104/instacart-slot-finder/README.md

 ![5Cart](https://raw.githubusercontent.com/vivekgautam104/instacart-slot-finder/master/images/5Cart.png)

 6. DO NOT click "Go to Checkout" Page.
-Click on “Notify Me” button on the tool and turn up the volume of your system
+Click on “Notify Me” button on the tool and turn up the volume of your system.
+It is required to fill in the cart before clicking on "Notify Me" as the tool looks for the slot in the background on the checkout page.

 ![6NotifyMe](https://raw.githubusercontent.com/vivekgautam104/instacart-slot-finder/master/images/6NotifyMe.png)